 - 10. What Do You Like Most/Least About School

 How Do You Make Survey Questions for Students?

 Online survey forms are ideal in a variety of different contexts including distance learning or traditional classrooms.
 For WordPress websites, the easiest way to prepare a student survey is by using the plugin WPForms.

-This is because WPForms has over 500+ form templates including a class survey form that lets you quickly create a questionnaire for your students.
+This is because WPForms has over 600+ form templates including a whole category of education forms.

 We’ll be using WForms’ class survey form template in this example, which has some great questions that allow students to participate in course evaluation.